SAND TRAY GROUP/WORKSHOP IS RETURNING DECEMBER 8TH! CLICK HERE FOR MORE INFO AND CALL 239-231-3208 TO REGISTER.

-One form of play therapy that some of our therapists specialize in is sand tray.
+One form of play therapy is sand tray.
 This is a safe way for clients of all ages to find some control over their lives in a healthy way.

 Sand tray, or sand play as some models refer to it, allows a safe and contained space for the builder to create a world in the sand by selecting and placing different images representing real or imaginary people, places, or concepts in the sand.

 Clients can choose from any of the miniatures representing the real and imaginary world in which we live, including people, animals, plants, buildings, fences, bridges, stones, vehicles, cartoon characters, safe and scary images, spiritual figures, and mythical creatures.
 The miniatures soon become a powerful way for clients to make sense of their lives and feel empowered by finding solutions through the sand.
 The builder has complete control of the world and often finds increased self-awareness through story telling about the world that was created.

 How does it work?
 As infants even before we develop verbal language, the brain begins focusing on images to make sense of the world.
 The images often lead to story telling even without the use of words.
 This can best be understood by recalling a favorite childhood memory.
 Your brain will compose a visual picture of the memory even before you are able to articulate the memory with verbal language.
 Children are better able to grasp this concept since they are not tainted by the stigmas society tends to instill in us as adults.

 Adults who are willing to try sand tray therapy often discover new revelations and peace through the sand and it is especially beneficial when working through trauma.
 From individuals, to families, to couples, sand tray therapy is useful for all ages if you allow yourself to be open to the process.